By: Dr. St Jean

 The next one is the upper trapezius.
 Upper trapezius is an extremely common muscle involved in neck pain.
 It is almost always overactive.
 It extends from the shoulder blades up into the cervical spine as well as the head.
 It is a very easy muscle to stretch.
 All you are going to do, make sure you are in an upright seated position.
 Take your hand and bend your head to the opposite side your stretching to get the left upper trapezius.
 If you want to get your right, it is as simple as doing the exact opposite.
 You feel a great stretch right in there.
 Be gentle with this one, a lot of you are tight, simple as that.

 When it comes to neck pain, these stretches are really potent and very effective.
 So go ahead and give them a try.
-Again, this is Dr. St Jean from http://www.thechicagochiropractor.com.
-I hope you found this helpful and useful.
-If you want more information on neck pain, go ahead and click the video link below to access more videos and articles on neck pain.
+I hope you found this information helpful and useful.
+If you want more great information on neck pain relief, check out my video and article blog on the top left hand corner of the website.
+If you are ready to take the next step and finally find a solution to your neck pain troubles, schedule a consult below: